GitHub-Tech/awesome/README.md

 # awesome
-A awesome list of awesome repositories by all awesome people
+An awesome list of awesome repositories by all awesome people